hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

 }
 ```

+The configuration is split into two tables that are added to any pre-existing
+firewall configuration.
+The names of the tables differ from the names that are
+usually used by software like, e.g., docker or libvirt so (re)starting the
+firewall configuration does not remove existing firewall rules.
+Note that the
+rules themselves still can interfere with each-other.
+For example, packets that
+are accepted by existing firewall rules can still be dropped in these tables.

 The table `fw_router_nat` contains the rules for NAT in one chain.
 The chain
 `postrouting` contains the NAT rules for outgoing traffic: its type is `nat`
 and it is attached to the hook `postrouting`.
 It contains a single rule that